cassidyjames/dippi/dpi.md

 Special thanks to [David Jordan](https://github.com/djordan2) for helping determine these ranges and putting up with my constant pinging to talk through this.

-These ranges approximate what criteria we use at System76 to determine ideal display sizes, resolutions, densities, and scaling factors.
+These ranges approximate what criteria we used at System76 to determine ideal display sizes, resolutions, densities, and scaling factors.

 These ranges also assume only integer scaling for the best experience; [half pixels are a lie](https://medium.com/elementaryos/what-is-hidpi-and-why-does-it-matter-b024eabea20d) and if you can, you should always use integer scaling for the best experience.